 According to a July 2015 Wall Street Journal article, rising rents outpace wages across the U.S. due largely to supply and demand.
 Because of this, those entering the workforce are opting to buy a home vs. rent.

-Changing your rental rates involves research, marketing, and potential costly upgrades.
+Changing your rental rates involves research, marketing, and potentially costly upgrades.
 Are you prepared?
 Find out how Propertyware can help your rental property management business grow and how our software products can transform the way you manage data.
-Visit us and get pricing today.
+Visit us and set up a free online demo today.